Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 Specially trained radiographers will look at these scans in detail.
 You would most likely have these scans as part of your usual care.
 Some women might need to have an extra scan but the study team can tell you more if this applies to you.

-You won’t have any extra hospital visits as a result of taking part in this study.
+It is unlikely you will need any extra hospital visits as a result of taking part in this study, but this will depend on your local service.

 If you don’t have surgery as part of your usual care, a research nurse will contact you at a routine hospital visit or at home a year after you joined the study to see how you are getting on.
 If you do have surgery as part of your usual care, the researchers will ask to link your details to national registries that store health information.
 This will help the researchers check if the blood tests we do now can predict any medical problems in the future.